 - Add flour, 32 grams (1/4 cup) at a time, adding more flour once the previous addition is fully incorporated into the dough.

-- Once all of the flour is incorporated and the dough is in the shape of a rough ball, turn the dough out onto a very lightly floured work surface and knead by hand for about two minutes before adding any additional flour.
+- Once all of the recipe flour is incorporated and the dough is in the shape of a rough ball, turn the dough out onto a very lightly floured work surface and knead by hand for about two minutes before adding any additional flour.
 The kneading process itself helps gluten development and sometimes you don’t need additional flour!
 You can also continue kneading with a stand mixer, but I don’t recommend leaving the mixer

-- If necessary, add flour, one tablespoon at a time, then knead by hand for at least a minute after each addition.
+- If necessary, add additional flour, one tablespoon at a time, then knead by hand for at least a minute after each addition.
 This dough should not need more than 3-5 tablespoons of additional flour.

 - You’ll know the dough is done when it passes the windowpane test.
 The dough should be tacky, but not sticky when it is done.